Tommy Gemmell: International

 Gemmell made his international debut for Scotland against England at Hampden on 2 April 1966.
 The following year on 15 April, he played in the famous Home Championship match where Scotland recorded a 3–2 victory over World Champions England at Wembley Stadium, ending that team's run of nineteen games without defeat.
 He won 18 caps and scored one goal from the penalty spot against Cyprus in an 8–0 win in a 1970 World Cup qualifier.
 Gemmell's final appearance for Scotland came in 1971.

+Style of play

+At his peak, Gemmell was considered one of the finest left backs in the world.
+Although right footed, Celtic manager Jock Stein placed him as a left-back.
+Gemmell was known for his overlaps and powerful shot, and was also a fine tackler, as well as penalty taker.

 Coaching career

 After retiring as a player, Gemmell stayed to manage Dundee from 1 June 1977 to 15 April 1980.
 He signed Jimmy Johnstone, his former teammate at Celtic, for Dundee.

-Gemmell later managed Albion Rovers from 1986–1987 and again from 1993–1994.
+Gemmell later managed Albion Rovers from 1986 to 1987 and again from 1993 to 1994.

 Later life and death

 In 1994, Gemmell sold his collection of Celtic medals at auction for £32,000; they were purchased by Glasgow businessman Willie Haughey, who has close ties with the club and loaned them back to Celtic to be put on display.
 He was inducted to the Scottish Football Hall of Fame in 2006.

 Gemmell died on 2 March 2017, aged 73, after a long illness.
 His funeral was held on 10 March with a procession starting from Celtic Park, and was attended by former teammates, serving Celtic manager Brendan Rodgers and Rangers managing director Stewart Robertson.